ingesolvoll/bloggen/resources/templates/md/posts/2018-03-15-data-loading-with-kee-frame.md

 * Your view code is no longer purely declarative
 * Your data graph might not match very well with your UI graph.
 * Having your data loading events littered around in your UI code makes them very hard to find and follow.

+## Code reloading

+Another issue to consider is your figwheel workflow.
+Let's pretend you are currently working on this customer list component, saving your file every 10 seconds to see how it's shaping up.
+Every time you trigger another compile and render, an AJAX request is triggered by the `:fetch-customers` event.
+To me this pattern is purely accidental and it does not make sense.
+It could also slow down your feedback loop.

+## URL is boss